Good Clusterings Have Large Volume: Preliminaries

 Note that $\mathcal{P}^{\pm}$ is a projection of the generalized assignment polytope investigated in \cite{GottliebRao1990}.
-We want to stress that, since the bounded-shape and single-shape partition polytopes are defined as a convex hull, we do not have explicit information on (facet-defining) valid inequalities.
-This will be important in our discussion lateron, as we have to study the edge structure of the polytopes (which may have exponential size) in order to construct the normal cones.
-The single-shape partition polytopes are of special interest for our purposes, since computation of an optimal constrained LSA corresponds precisly to linear optimization over the corresponding single-shape partition polytope $\mathcal{P}^{=}$ \cite{Borgwardt2010}.
-Another interesting special case is the \textbf{all-shape partition polytope} $\mathcal{P}$ investigated in \cite{Fukuda2003} which is obtained by choosing $s^{-} = (0,\dots,0)$ and $s^{+} = (n,\dots,n)$.
-We obtain the following connection between single-shape and bounded-shape partition polytopes \cite{Happach2016}.
+We want to stress that, since these polytopes are defined as a convex hull, we do not have explicit information on (facet-defining) valid inequalities.
+This will play an important role in our discussion, as we have to study the edge structure of the polytopes (which may have exponential size) in order to construct the normal cones of its vertices.
+We use the notation $N_P(v) := \{ a \in \R^d \ | \ a^T v \geq a^T x \ \forall \, x \in P\}$ for the \textbf{normal cone} of $v$ in a polytope $P$.